-The Purdue Honors College provides individualized advising and scholar development in an inclusive environment in which all are welcome, safe and valued.
-Honors advisors guide high-ability students in developing an enriched plan of study which incorporates the Honors College curriculum and other academic opportunities.
+The Purdue Honors College provides individualized, holistic advising in an inclusive environment in which all are welcome, safe, and valued.
+Honors advisors guide undergraduate students in developing an interdisciplinary plan of study which incorporates the Honors College curriculum and our four pillars.
 Honors advising empowers students to apply skills gained from their Honors College experience in order to achieve personal, academic, and professional goals.

 As a result of honors advising appointments, students will be able to —